Gricel-lee/CPHSTaskPlanning/Plot_Pareto_metrics/README.md

 2. Wait for the job to be completed, make sure all results are available in the output file set in the .job file.

-3. Push into Github the following results:
+3. Push into Github all output folder or *at least* the following results:

 a) the Pareto front metrics summary
 ```